openeuropa/oe_search/modules/oe_search_demo/README.md

 ---

-This demo module is used to showcase the configuration needed for Europa Search to retrieve and index content.
+This demo module is used to showcase the configuration required for the Europa Search to retrieve and index the content.

 It brings a configured SearchAPI Server, SearchAPI Index and a view that shows basic information.

 After enabling the module, configuration should be altered to contain the correct endpoints and credentials.

-It is recommended to do it altering the configuration directly in Settings.php
+It is recommended to do it by altering the configuration directly in Settings.php

 ```
 if (getenv('EUROPA_SEARCH_ENABLED')) {